knbz/security-advisor/setup-network.md

   ```
   {: codeblock}

-4. Clone the following repository to your local system.

-  If your Kubernetes Service is version 1.11 or later run the following command.
+4. Ensure that your Kubernetes Service is version 1.11 or later and then clone the following repository to your local system.

   ```
   git clone https://github.com/ibm-cloud-security/security-advisor-network-insights.git
   ```
   {: codeblock}

+  Kubernetes Service version 1.10 is deprecated and is not supported.
+If you already have v1.10+ installed, fix the vulnerabilities in the existing image or update to image version 0.0.2.
+To restart the analyzer pods after updgrading, you can run the following Helm command: `helm upgrade --recreate-pods network-insights`.
+  {: deprecated}

 5. Change into the `security-advisor-network-insights` folder.

-6. If your version of Kubernetes Service is 1.10, then change in to the `v1.10` directory.
-If your version is greater than 1.10, then, change into the `v1.10+` directory.
+6. Change into the `v1.10+` directory.

 7. Extract the `.tar` file by running the following command.